jgnog/mtcars-lm-presentation/index.md

 The process of feature selection goes like this:

-1. Build 10 simple linear regression models (one for each predictor) and select the one that produces the lowest $R^2$ score.
+1. Build 10 simple linear regression models (one for each predictor) and select the one that produces the highest $R^2$ score.

 2. If the number of predictors to be included is greater than 1, build 9 multiple regression models with the predictor selected in the first step as the first predictor and one of the other predictors as second regressor.
-Select the model that produces the lowest $R^2$ score.
+Select the model that produces the highest $R^2$ score.

 3. Keep repeating step 2 until the number of predictors in the model is equal to the number requested by the user.